Last Updated: March 2, 2026

 Initial phone screening with a recruiter (30 minutes)

-Technical assessment focusing on Microsoft products and customer success strategies (60 minutes)
+Technical assessment focusing on Microsoft products and CS strategies (60 minutes)

 Panel interview with team members and potential colleagues (2–4 hours)